What to Plant in April

 Onions (Zones 3-10)

-If you haven’t already, start planting your onions!
+If you haven’t already, April is the time to start transplanting or directly sowing onions!
 Be careful to select an onion variety appropriate for your garden zone.
 If you are in a cooler climate, plant long day onions and if you are in a warmer climate, plant short day onions.

-Suggest variety: Candy Hybrid, Red Creole, White Sweet Spanish
+Suggest varieties: Red Grano, Ailsa Craig Exhibition, White Sweet Spanish

 Peppers (Zones 3-10)

 Fresh, crisp peppers are a garden favorite and can produce high yields when planted close together.
-Plant as many different varieties as possible!
+April is the time to sow as many different varieties as possible!
 They come small, big, hot, mild and an array of different colors.
-If you haven’t already planted your peppers outdoors, start now!
+If you haven’t already planted your peppers outdoors, now is the time to do so!

 Summer Squash (Zones 3-10)

-Summer squash, yum!
+Summer squash is such a tasty summer treat when roasted or grilled!
 Planting summer squash in late April will lead to fresh, tasty squash and zucchini in the summer.

 Tomatoes (Zones 3-10)